Mode analysis of Nambu-Goldstone modes in U(1) charged first-order relativistic viscous hydrodynamics: Frame redundancy and hydrodynamical invariants

 \subsection{Ambiguity of rest frames}

-In hydrodynamics, ``frame transformation'' traditionally means the redefinition of hydrodynamical solutions.
-In other contexts, mostly a ``frame'' refers to a coordinate system.
-In this work, we always distinguish these terminologies by explicitly mentioning ``hydrodynamical'' in the former contexts.
-A coordinate transformation also changes the fields when evaluated at the same coordinate value, as the choice of the coordinate system at rest is not unique.
-In the present case, a tangent of coordinate transformation is
+In hydrodynamics, a “frame transformation” traditionally refers to the redefinition of $\beta^\mu$.
+In other contexts, however, the term “frame” typically denotes a coordinate system.
+In this work, we distinguish these usages by explicitly specifying “hydrodynamical” when referring to the former.

+A coordinate transformation changes the field values evaluated at the same coordinate value, since the choice of the coordinate system at rest is not unique~\cite{Kodama:1984ziu}.
+In our setting, the generator of the coordinate transformation can be expanded as

-where $n$ counts the order in the covariant derivative.
-Then, the change of field variables is expressed by the Lie derivative associated with the tangent.
-In our case, $\beta$ and $\mu$ are 4-scalar fields, and $u_\mu$ is a 1-form, which transform
+where $n$ indicates the order in the covariant derivative expansion.
+The change in field variables is then expressed through the Lie derivative associated with $\xi^\mu$.
+For example, the leading-order coordinate transformation is

+Note that a coordinate system is represented by a set of scalar fields $x^\mu$.
+In our case, $\beta$ and $\mu$ are scalar fields, and $u_\mu$ is a one-form.
+Their transformations are given by